Never Forget: September 11, 2001

 Built in 1907, this Greek Revival home with characteristic Ionic columns, porte-cochère, triangle pediment, and transom entry was once a jewel in the crown of our city history.

-The exterior and grounds showed the weathered look of sun and time- nothing paint and repair could not fix.
+Exterior and grounds showed the weathered look of sun and time- nothing paint and repair could not fix as the property was structurally sound and the architectural integrity intact.

 Thompson-Hargis Mansion